Design Program

 Petitions

 Design students looking to submit a petition to deviate from any curricular requirements may navigate the following steps below.
 Please allow the entire petition process to take at least three weeks.
-Note that Domain petitions will be reviewed on a quarterly basis.
+Note that Domain Course Petitions are a separate form, and will be reviewed on a quarterly basis.
 To apply AP or IB credit towards major requirements, you may submit to the Design: Petition Form or email your completed program sheet and unofficial transcript to Darlene Lazar (dlazar@stanford.edu).

 Step 1: Fill out an updated Program Sheet and download your Unofficial Transcript.